 Bridging the Gaps

-Bridging the Gaps works towards a world where sex workers, people who use drugs and LGBT people can use their human rights and access quality HIV prevention, treatment and care.
+Bridging the Gaps works towards a world where sex workers, people who use drugs and msm can use their human rights and access quality HIV prevention, treatment and care.
 Young key populations are always a special subject.
 They have different needs and requirements for (health) services, especially because each country has different laws, regulations and social norms which keeps them from accessing services.
 Also, limited data is available on young key populations as they are underrepresented in bio-behaviour studies.
 In order to increase both demand for and uptake of SRHR/HIV services by young key populations, the Young, Wild and Free program has been set up.